mybonk/mybonk-wiki/docs/INSTALLATION.md

 ### 2.4.
 Build MYBONK stack
-Now that the MY₿ONK orchestrator is up and running we can use it to build MY₿ONK stack and deploy it seemlesly to the fleet of MY₿ONK consoles in a secure, controlled and effortless way.
+Now that your MY₿ONK orchestrator is up and running we can use it to build MY₿ONK stack and deploy it seemlesly to the [fleet of] MY₿ONK console(s) in a secure, controlled and effortless way.

 [MY₿ONK stack](/docs/MYBONK_stack.md) is derived from [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/).
 Have a look at their GitHub, especially their [examples](https://github.com/fort-nix/nix-bitcoin/blob/master/examples/README.md) section.

-Login to your MY₿ONK orchestrator:
+Login to your MY₿ONK orchestrator (make sure that the virtual machine hosting it as described in section '[2.
+Build your MYBONK orchestrator](#2-build-your-mybonk-orchestrator-machine)' is actually running):

 ```
 ssh debian@mybonk_orchestrator
 $
 ```

-This MY₿ONK orchestrator machine needs root passwordless key pair ssh access to the target MY₿ONK console.
-Generate our key pair and eneable ssh auto login for user ```mybonk``` (password '```mybonk```') on the relote MY₿ONK console (192.168.0.64).
+Setup passwordless ssh access for user ```root``` to connect from from your MY₿ONK orchestrator to the MY₿ONK console (have a look at the section dedicated to ssh in the [baby rabbit holes](/docs/baby-rabbit-holes.md#ssh) if needed).

-And add a shortcut for it at the end of your ssh config file (```~/.ssh/config```):
+And add a shortcut for it in your ssh config file (```~/.ssh/config```):

 ```
-Host mybonk-console-root
-    Hostname 192.168.0.64
-    User root
-    PubkeyAuthentication yes
-    IdentityFile ~/.ssh/id_rsa
-    AddKeysToAgent yes

 Host mybonk-console-mybonk
     Hostname 192.168.0.64
     User mybonk